jakobnissen/jakobnissen.github.io/posts/latency.md

 #### Hybrid compiler/interpreter
 More speculatively, the developers have talked about executing Julia using an interpreter, then compiling the same code in a background thread, and switching execution from the interpreted version to the compiled version when the compiled version is done.

-This is pretty tricky for Julia in particular: The language has come to _depend_ on an efficient compiler to produce code with any reasonable runtime performance, as Julia methods often relies on trait types or recursive inference, knowing that it will compile away before runtime.
+This is pretty tricky for Julia in particular: The language has come to _depend_ on an efficient compiler to produce code with any reasonable runtime performance.
+Primarily because Julia is mostly implemented in Julia, all the way down to low-level integer operations, running Julia through an interpreter adds way more overhead than for e.g. Python, whose interpreter can simply offload all the low-level stuff to Python's internals written in C.
+Also, idiomatic Julia tends to be written in a way that makes use of copious zero-cost abstractions, expecting their cost to be compiled away before runtime.
-Hence, a Julia interpreter is _massively_ slower than e.g. a Python interpreter, and would need serious performance improvements before it would be suitable as the go-to code executor.
+Hence, a Julia interpreter is _massively_ slower than even Python, and would need serious performance overhauls and some clever design before it would be suitable as the go-to code executor.
 So, a hybrid compiler/interpreter is at the moment highly speculative optimisation, and as far as I know, no actual work has been done in this area so far, so if this optimisation ever lands, it will take many years.

 #### More tooling improvements?